imagekit-developer/imagekit-nodejs/README.md

 * You can migrate to the new layers syntax using the `raw` transformation parameter.

 **2. Remove Node.js 10.x support**
-* This change removes support for Node.js version 10.x.
+* In version 5.0.0, we've removed support for Node.js version 10.x.

 ## Installation